RafaelLopez-Sanchez/pozol_shotgun/README.md

 The analysis were performed following this workflow, can be found in the following directories which contain result tables in the csv format, scripts and recipes for our workflow written in python and shell.Our directories are divided in specific workflow tasks.

-- Assembly and annotation
+- Assembly and annotation (Metagenome samples)
-- CAZymes
+- CAZymes (Metagenome samples and MAGs)
-- GhostKoala
+- GhostKoala (Metabolic Pathways Metagenome samples)
-- Secondary Metabolites
-- Plots
-- KEGG decoder (Vitamin and aa pathways in MAGs)
+- KEGG decoder (Vitamins and amino acids in MAGs)
+- Plots (Metagenome samples and MAGs)
-- SqueezeMeta
+- SqueezeMeta (Bins)
-- Taxonomy (Metagenomic profiles and MAGs)
+- Taxonomy (Metagenome samples and MAGs)